mactul/powermake/tutorials/03-multiple-targets/README.md

 You can't really have positional arguments because those are already all used by PowerMake for the test callback but you can do almost anything you want with named arguments.

 > [!TIP]
-> Avoid using single letter arguments for futur-proof makefiles because you have a high risk to have a conflict with a futur version of PowerMake.
+> Avoid using single letter arguments for future-proof makefiles because you have a high risk to have a conflict with a future version of PowerMake.
-> To be perfectly futur-proof, a good practice might be to prefix each of your arg with a name of your own.
+> To be perfectly future-proof, a good practice might be to prefix each of your arg with a name of your own.
 For example if the program you're compiling is called zorglub, a custom argument might be `--zb-enable-something`.

-If you want to know everything you can do with the command line, please refer to the [argparse documentation](https://docs.python.org/3/library/argparse.html).
-However this documentation might not be very easy to read so here are some common examples:
+If you want to know everything you can do with the command line, please refer to the [argparse documentation](https://docs.python.org/3/library/argparse.html); however this documentation might not be very easy to read so here are some common examples:

 ```py